 ATTIA can also assist with funding in some instances, currently we support research in conjunction with RIRDC and the NSW DPI principally through the tea tree breeding program:

-RIRDC and ATTIA provided funding support of $402,700 for the three years ending June 2009 and a funding proposal for 2009 to 2014 has recently been approved by both ATTIA and RIRDC.
+RIRDC and ATTIA provided funding support of $400,000 for the five years ending June 2014 and a funding proposal for 2015 to 2017 has recently been approved by both ATTIA and RIRDC.
 Continued support from all project clients and stakeholders will ensure that growers can maximise oil production and profit through use of improved seed and clones and thus enhance the long-term viability of the Australian tea tree oil industry.

-This current proposal (2009-2014) builds on four rounds (1993/96, 96/01, 01/06 and 06/09) of successful RIRDC/ATTIA tea tree breeding projects, where oil yields of plantations using project seed have been progressively increased from 148 kg/ha which was the industry average prior to the start of breeding to in excess of 250 kg/ha.
-This is equivalent to a 70-80% improvement achieved in a little more than a decade of selection and breeding.
-The almost doubling of returns to growers is very strong economic justification for the continuation of the breeding project.
-The NSW DPI have also provided a cash injection of AU$ 150,000.00 over the 5 years from 2009 to 2014.
+This current proposal (2015-2017) builds on five rounds (1993/96, 1996/2001, 2001/06, 2007/09 and 2010/14) of successful RIRDC/ATTIA tea tree breeding projects, where oil yields of plantations using project seed have been progressively increased from 148 kg/ha which was the industry average prior to the start of breeding to in excess of 300 kg/ha.
+This is equivalent to a 100% improvement achieved in a just 20 years years of selection and breeding.
+The doubling of returns to growers is very strong economic justification for the continuation of the breeding project.

-RIRDC tea tree oil research projects are ongoing and RIRDC produces Research in Progress summaries of continuing projects and those completed during 2007-2008.
+Joint ATTIA/RIRDC tea tree oil research projects are ongoing, RIRDC produces Research in Progress summaries of ongoing projects as well as for completed projects.
 The intention is to:

 • give stakeholders early access to the results of ongoing and completed work to inform their decisions, and